edyetesin/EddiebeginsSQL/README.md

 Library Database SQL Queries

 Overview
 This repository contains SQL queries designed to interact with a library database.
-The database consists of four main tables: `Authors`, `Books`, `Borrowers`, and `Loans`.
+The database consists of four main tables: Authors, Books, Borrowers, and Loans.
 The provided queries cover various common use cases, such as retrieving book information, author statistics, borrower details, and book availability.

 Database Structure
 The following tables are used in the queries: